 Drivetrain options for the Mark I were either a 5-speed manual or an optional 4-speed automatic transmission.
 The drivetrain for the Supra retained the T series solid rear axle configuration of the Celica in the Japanese MA45 version and a larger F series and optional Limited Slip Differential in the MA46 and MA47.
 The Supra also came standard with 4-wheel disc brakes and a four-link rear suspension with coil springs, lateral track bar, and stabilizer/sway bar.
 The front suspension consisted of MacPherson struts and a sway bar.

 On the inside, the Supra had an option of power windows and locks as part of the convenience package.
 This package also included cruise control and special door trim with door pull straps and an optional sunroof.
-Standard features, include an extendable map light and a fliptop armrest in the center console that provided storage.
-Some other features were tilt steering wheel, deep zippered pockets on the backs of the front seats, and tonneau cover under the liftback.
+Standard features, include an extendable map light and a flip top armrest in the center console.
+Some other features were tilt steering wheel, deep zippered pockets on the backs of the front seats, and tonneau cover under the hatchback.
 The dashboard had a AM/FM/MPX 4-speaker stereo radio, analog clock, and tachometer as part of the instrument panel.